cloudant-labs/clouseau/docs/book/book.typ

   between the asynchronous world provided by ZIO and the synchronous business logic.
-  To address this issue, we plan to refactor Clouseau classes from their existing design where they are inherit of Service, towards utilizing the AddressableActor class instead.
+  To address this issue, we plan to refactor Clouseau classes from their existing design where they are inherit of `Service`, towards utilizing the `AddressableActor` class instead.

   This architectural improvement will enable better integration with ZIO's reactive programming model and create a more efficient